jarad/ConferenceOnPredictiveInferenceInSports/content/authors/sameer-deshpande/_index.md

   - Speakers
 ---

-Sameer is an Assistant Professor in Statistics.
-Originally from Dallas, TX, he has spent the last decade on the East Coast.
-Prior to Wisconsin, he spent three years at a postdoc with Prof. Tamara Broderick at MIT and completed his Ph.D. and the Wharton School under the supervision of Profs.
-Ed George and Veronika Rockova.
+Sameer is an Assistant Professor in the Department of Statistics at the University of Wisconsin–Madison.
+He previously worked as a post-doctoral associate at MIT and earned his Ph.D. from the Wharton School of the University of Pennsylvania.
+His research interests include Bayesian hierarchical modeling, Bayesian additive regression trees, model selection, and causal inference.
+Much of his methodological work is motivated by an interest in understanding the long-term health consequences of playing American-style tackle football.

-His research interests include Bayesian hierarchical modeling, treed regression, model selection, and causal inference with applications in public health and sports.
-In his free time, he enjoys cooking, making cocktails, and photography.
-He is a long-suffering but unapologetic fan of Dallas professional sports teams and you can usually find him wearing a giant Texas belt buckle.